 I made a mid-career decision to go teach high school math.
-I have a Texas Educator Certificate for Standard Classroom Teacher Mathematics (Grades 8-12).
-I initially attained a Probationary Certificate, which allowed me to be hired.
-With some exceptions, I had to have the certification!
+In order to get hired, I had to acquire a Texas Educator Certificate for Standard Classroom Teacher Mathematics (Grades 8-12).
+Initially, I attained a Probationary Certificate, which allowed me to be hired.
+With some exceptions, I had to have the certification.

-The exceptions would be if I went to a private school.
-A public school could have a high need and there are no available candidates with that certification.
+One exception would be if I went to a private school.
+Another would be if a public school had a great need with no available certified candidates.
 They could hire you contingent while are you pursuing the certification.

 If you are looking at an industry or corporate certification, the next question you need to ask yourself is: What benefit will I get from having this certification?